Normal (New Girl)

-"Normal" is the twentieth episode of the first season of the American comedy television series New Girl.
+"Normal" is the twentieth episode of the first season of the American sitcom television series New Girl.
 It was written by Luvh Rakhe and directed by Jesse Peretz.
+The episode aired on April 10, 2012, on Fox.

 Plot

 Jess (Zooey Deschanel) brings her new boyfriend Russell (Dermot Mulroney) home to the loft to meet her roommates.
 After some reluctance, the men bond when the group plays True American, an active drinking game.
 The game ends when Cece (Hannah Simone) retreats to Schmidt's bed, prompting Schmidt (Max Greenfield) to join her.
 Nick (Jake Johnson) then shares his idea for "real apps," a suite of physical "apps" for smartphones with functionality similar to a Swiss Army knife.
 He accidentally wounds Russell with the prototype, prompting Russell to leave, to Jess's disappointment.

 Winston (Lamorne Morris) begins a new job in "Normal" as an assistant to sports talk show host Joe Napoli (Phil Hendrie).
 Winston's initial enthusiasm for the job fades when he realizes Napoli is an abrasive and disrespectful boss.
 Kareem Abdul-Jabbar has a cameo appearance as a guest on Napoli's show.